2nd Class City

 - Most residents are Tlingit and lead a subsistence lifestyle.
 A totem pole carving center fosters traditional skills and provides tourism opportunities.

 - Municipal Facilities & Utilities

 - Piped Water, Piped Sewer, Public Safety Building, Volunteer Fire/EMS, Roads, Saxman Seaport & Warehouse, Saxman Community Hall, Saxman Beaver Tribal House & Edwin C. DeWitt Carving Center.

 - Saxman and Ketchikan are connected by the South Tongass Highway.
-The state owns a gravel 3,000' by 75' runway on Gravina Island, the location of the Ketchikan airport.
+The state owns a gravel runway on Gravina Island, the location of the Ketchikan airport.
 Scheduled jet and air taxi services are available.
 Dock and commercial barge off-loading facilities are available at the Saxman Seaport.
 The community relies on Ketchikan for its boat moorage and state ferry services.

 - State Ferry